hucker/splint/src/splint/README.md

     else:
         return SplintResult(status=False,"The file is stale")
 ```
+## How is Splint Organized?
+Splint uses the following bottom-up hierarchy:
+  SplintFunction
+      SplintModule (one or more SplintFunctions in a Python file)
+          SplintPackage (one or more SplintModules in a folder)
+              SplintRepo (one or more SplintPackages in a folder)

+Each Splint function returns 0-to-N results from its generator function.
+By convention, if None is returned, the rule was skipped.
+The rule functions that you write don't need to use generators.
+They can return a wide variety of output
+(e.g., Boolean, List of Boolean, SplintResult, List of SplintResult), or you can write a generator that yields them as they are created.

+## What is the output?
+The low level output of Splint is a SplintResult.
+Each SplintResult is trivially converted to a json record, or a line in a CSV file
+for processing by other tools.
+IT is very easy to connect things up to Streamlit, FastAPI or a typer CLI app.

-## What are SUIDS?
+## What are RUIDS?
 Tags and phases are generic information that is only present for filtering.
 The values don't have much meaning to the inner
-workings of splint.  `SUID`s are different.
-The purpose of an `SUID` is to tag every check function with a unique value that
+workings of splint.  `RUID`s are different.
+The purpose of an `RUID` is to tag every check function with a unique value that
 is meaningful to the end USER.
 The only rule to the code is that they are unique.
 If you tag a single function with an
-SUID the system will expect you to put a unique ID on very function.
-Exceptions are generated if there are SUIDs that are
+RUID the system will expect you to put a unique ID on very function.
+Exceptions are generated if there are RUIDs that are
 not unique.

 What do you get for this?
 You now have fine grain control to the function level AND the user level to enable/disable checks.